 like the additional interior cosmetic addition that’s attached to the turn signal handle, dashboard and door.
 Myst have been a very creative spider setting up seasonal quarters.

-Agreed with the other posters – someone got a steal for this much money for any Torino, let along this one – power windows, cruise, gauge package, and likely other goodies here were rare on these cars.
+Agreed with the other posters – someone got a steal for this much money for any Torino, let alone this one – power windows, cruise, gauge package, and other goodies this one is likely equipped with here were rare on these cars.

 The interior is correct – it’s a ‘74 Gran Torino Sport which had the round fuel filler door and grill emblem, sport script, and lower fender extension moldings in front of the wheels.
 They also had these seats and door panels, unique from the regular Gran Torino.